-The offer does not apply to free events, or to any events which include merchandise in the ticket price.
+The offer does not apply to free events, walking tours, or to any events which include merchandise in the ticket price.
 Not valid in conjunction with any other offer.

 How can I book festival tickets?

 Online booking is available 24/7 on this website – www.chelseahistoryfestival.com

 You can book your ticket by calling 0131 226 0014.
 The booking line is open Monday – Friday between the hours of 10am and 6pm.

 Payment can be taken by credit or debit card for online and phone bookings.
 All tickets must be paid for at the time of placing the order.
 We cannot reserve tickets for any event.

 We charge on a per order basis rather than per ticket to keep our booking fees as low as possible.
 Our booking fees are as follows:

 - In person cash and card sales £2.00

 Booking fees do not apply to our free events in venue, or for our virtual events programme.